ShilpiDey-SJSU/portfolio/README.md

 ---

 ## 👋 About Me
 Hey there!
-I'm [Your Name], a dynamic professional with a Master’s in Engineering Management and a PMP certification.
+I'm Shilpi Dey, a dynamic professional with a Master’s in Engineering Management and a PMP certification.
 My expertise lies in project and product strategy, Agile methodologies, and data-driven decision-making.
 With a strong foundation in engineering and management, I thrive on bridging the gap between technology and business to create impactful solutions.

 I have a keen interest in AI-driven innovations and sustainable technology solutions, and I enjoy tackling complex challenges through structured problem-solving.
 My work includes AI-powered sustainable packaging and intelligent interview simulations, where I apply user experience design, product roadmaps, and business strategy to drive meaningful outcomes.